 - In Spaceballs, it's possible that this is how schwartz weapons like schwartz swords work.
 Yogurt claims that the rings from which the schwartz weapons appear to come are really a Magic Feather.

 - In Thor the Frost Giants can form weapons out of the ice covering their body.

 - In The Wheel of Time, Rand occasionally creates a sword made of fire, though this is a rather inefficient use of the One Power, something that Lanfear complains about.
 The Amyrlin Seat demonstrates the ability to create a sword out of air, then explains that a strong man wielding a steel sword would be more useful.

-- In Highschool Dx D Kiba's Sacred Gear "Sword Birth" lets him create magic swords with different elemental attributes in order to counter his opponents' powers.
+- In High School D×D Kiba's Sacred Gear "Sword Birth" lets him create magic swords with different elemental attributes in order to counter his opponents' powers.

 - Dungeons & Dragons in general has had a number of spells that created weapons (usually swords).
 They include Mordenkainen's Sword, Dimensional Blade, Enchanted Blade...

 - Greyhawk has a few more, such as Nystul's Crystal Dagger and Jaran's Prismatic Blade.

 - Forgotten Realms adds Acid Lash, Bone Blade, Chromatic Blade, Decastave, Fellblade, Flamespin, Forcelash, Vampiric Lash, Ghost Blade, Whisper Blade, and Black Blade of Disaster.
 Thunderlance looks and is wielded like a spear, but doesn't act the part (it explosively discharges on touch).